-What Differentiates Dementia From Normal Age-Related Memory Loss
+What Differentiates Warning Signs of Dementia From Normal Age-Related Memory Loss

 Dementia is an umbrella term that does not refer to a specific disorder, but to a range of symptoms.
 It refers to a decline in mental ability.
 This decline is more than one would expect with normal aging, and must be significant enough to interfere with daily living in order to be considered dementia.
 Memory loss is probably the most commonly recognized symptom of dementia, but memory loss can actually be caused by other disorders.
 To qualify as dementia, a person much experience symptoms in at least two areas of core mental functioning including: 1) memory; 2) reasoning and judgment; 3) communication and language; 4) the ability to focus and pay attention; and 5) visual perception.
 Significant impairment in any of these areas is never the result of the normal aging process; therefore, if you or a loved one is experiencing any difficulties, you should visit a doctor as soon as possible to rule out other conditions, some of which may be treatable.